 Calendar Year Triple Crown – 7800 miles or 12’000 km through the US in one year

 There are three long-distance hiking paths in the US: Appalachian Trail (AT), Pacific Crest Trail (PCT) and Continental Divide Trail (CDT).
 The PCT and CDT run from Mexico to Canada while the AT runs more in the east from Georgia up to Maine.
+These trails are part of the National Scenic Trails, there are 11 in total but no one longer than these three.
 Those who complete all three trails in under a year each (doing thru-hikes, one trail per year), call themselves “triple crowners”.
 Do everything in one year and you have achieved a calendar year triple crown.

 Is it common to do?

 While there are more than 6000 individuals per year, who try to achieve a thru-hike of one of the three trails, the success rate overall is under 40 %.
 There are only a handful attempts to the CYTC in each year.
 Due to Covid, there will not be a single successful one in 2020.
 From Europe, I know of nobody who ever achieved it.

 In terms of sponsoring, expeditions to the poles or to Mount Everest are more attractive, as they leave you with more time to tell the world about your great achievements during the rest of the year and gear companies prefer them also, because it is easier for them to do marketing.